1. CREDIT CARD DEBT

 • Companies who buy past-due debt for the purpose of attempting to collect on it are covered by the FDCPA.
 Their collection activities are subject to the same restrictions described above in the section on debt collectors.

 • When a company buys past-due debt, they typically do so at a huge discount.
-They typically pay only eleven cents for every dollar of debt acquired, according to the Consumer Financial Protection Bureau (CFPB).
+They often pay only pennies on the dollar for debt acquired.
 Keep that in mind if you reach the point of negotiating a settlement with a debt buyer.
 They can accept a lot less than the full amount you owe and still make a profit.
 That may give you more room to strike a bargain to reduce how much you have to pay.

 Receiving a court summons

-A lawsuit for collection of debt is a civil matter, as opposed to a criminal one.
-That means you won’t go to jail if you lose the case, but you will be subject to possible financial losses.
-So, it’s very important to respond if you receive a summons.
+A lawsuit for collection of debt is a civil matter, not a criminal one.
+That means you won’t go to jail for credit card debt if you lose the case, but you’ll be subject to possible financial losses.
+For example, the debt collector may be able to garnish your bank account.
+It’s very important to respond if you receive a summons.

 If you fail to respond to a summons, a default judgment is likely to be issued against you.
 That means you automatically lose the case because you haven’t responded.

 The CFPB found that most debt collection cases brought by credit card companies result in default judgments.
-If you simply accept a default judgment instead of responding to a summons, you give up your right to dispute the case brought against you.
-Doing this might also reduce the leverage you have to negotiate a settlement with the credit card company.
+If you simply accept a default judgment instead of responding to a summons, you give up your right to fight the case brought against you.
+You could also lose the leverage you have to negotiate a settlement with the credit card company.

-A credit card lawsuit can be overwhelming but you can take steps to try to get it dismissed.
-Here's how you could protect yourself:
+A credit card lawsuit can be overwhelming, but you can take steps to try to get it dismissed.
+Here's how you could protect yourself when sued for credit card debt:

 Challenge the validity of the debt